ziwei-fan/ziwei-fan.github.io/_pages/about.md

 # News
+* Sep 2023: Serve as Program Committee for SDM 2024.
+* Aug 2023: Serve as Reviewer for TheWebConference 2024.
+* Aug 2023: Serve as Reviewer for LoG conference 2023.
-* July 2023: Invited to Serve as Program Committee of AAAI 2024.
+* July 2023: Serve as Program Committee of AAAI 2024.
 * July 2023: Our Paper "Graph Collaborative Signals Denoising and Augmentation for Recommendation" is awarded the <span style="color:red">Best Short Paper Award (Honorable Mention)!</span>
 * May 22nd, 2023: Joined AWS AI Personalize as a full-time Applied Scientist.
 * May 8th, 2023: From now on, I am Dr. Fan!